 We shall spend four nights at Otago Youth Adventure Trust’s own Tautuku Outdoor Education Centre situated in the heart of the Catlins area.
-Tautuku is a superb complex, regarded as the “flagship” of OYAT’s three excellent Outdoor Education Centres in Otago.
+Tautuku is a superb complex, regarded as the “flagship” of OYAT’s two excellent Outdoor Education Centres in Otago.

 To discover it for yourself you need time to do it justice, as those who drive through with their car windows closed will never gain the full impact of region.
 Those who tarry a while (and stay at our camp), will never forget what they experience.

 Tahakopa and Tautuku Bays are superb examples of coastal beaches and podocarp forests, acessed by walking tracks.
 Around the rocky bush fringed coastline, one can see fur seals, penguins and dolphins.

 Day 1; Bus leaves the Leviathan at 10am, heading to the Catlins.
 You'll arrive in time for lunch, then we'll have time to do some short walks to explore the area close by.

 Day 2-4; Our main activity will be moderate day tramps, and the other facilities available at the complex.
 Each day we will explore a different area, or participate in a different activity, and return each night to our comfortable Lodge.
 Choices will be available, and knowledgable helpers there to assist.
 If that all sounds too strenuous, just come along and have a relaxing time.

 Day 5; Pack up, clean up and head home.
 (Arriving in Dunedin about 4pm.
 Please book flights after 6pm.)